guptaNswati/-fh_team04-project02/Project2Proposal.md

 * Non-Technical Constraints:
   * Users have a general understanding of how to user computers ( mouse / keyboard / GUI )
   * We only have 4 weeks to complet this proect
+  * Manpower is not as good as other groups.
 * Techinical Constraints:
   *  Assuming the user(s) has a version on Java VM with Swing and Java2D libraries.
   *  Assuming the user(s) have a reasonably recent computer that can run a version of JRE ( with J2D and Swing set )